MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0073-obsoletetagmissingnotallowed.md

 ## Setting up AppSourceCop to validate the Obsolete Tag

-The rule AS0073 is not enabled by default, so you first have to use a [ruleset](../devenv-rule-set-syntax-for-code-analysis-tools.md) in order to enable it.
+The diagnostics for rule AS0073 are hidden by default, so you first have to use a [ruleset](../devenv-rule-set-syntax-for-code-analysis-tools.md) in order to surface them.

 For example, the following ruleset turns the diagnostic for rule AS0073 into an error.